gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Remove-AIPScannerScannedFileType.md

 ```

 ### -ScannedFileType
-File type or array of file types to be removed from white list or black list scanned by AIP scanner
+Specifies the file type or array of file types to be removed from the configured list of file types.

 ```yaml
 Type: <String[]>